pmq20/libautoupdate/README.md

 ## API

 There is only one single API, i.e. `autoupdate()`.
 It accepts the following arguments:

 - the 1st and 2nd arguments are the same as those passed to `main()`
-- `host` is the host name of the update server to communicate with, e.g. `"enclose.io"`
+- `host` is the host name of the update server to communicate with
-- `port` is the port number of the update server to communicate with
-  - it is a string on Windows, e.g. `"80"`
-  - it is a 16-bit integer on UNIX, e.g. `80`
+- `port` is the port number, it is a string on Windows and a 16-bit integer on UNIX
 - `path` is the paramater passed to the HTTP/1.0 GET request of Round 1 request of the following
 - `current` is the current version string, see the following for details

-It never returns if a new version was detected and auto-update was proceeded.
+### Round 1

-**Round 1**: `autoupdate()` first makes a HTTP/1.0 HEAD request to the server, in order to peek the latest version string.
+Libautoupdate first makes a HTTP/1.0 HEAD request to the server, in order to peek the latest version string.

     Libautoupdate <-- HTTP/1.0 HEAD request --> Server